-Financial regulations are based on the NALC model.
-They were last reviewed and adopted by council in June 2019 Due to the cancellation of the AGM in May 2020 as a result of the pandemic, they have not been reviewed this year.
+Financial regulations are based on the latest NALC model and were reviewed and adopted by council at the meeting held on 26 April 2021 (minute ref 12.3).
 The regulations contain provisions for the approval of spending, setting of budgets, reconciliation of the bank and reporting to council.